pmndrs/react-three-csg/README.md

         </CSG.Base>
 ```

-Now you chain your operations, as many as you like, but keep in mind that the order of operations matters.
+Now you chain your operations, as many as you like, but keep in mind that order matters.
 The following operations are available:

 - `CSG.Subtraction` subtracts the geometry from the previous
 - `CSG.Addition` adds the geometry to the previous